Optimizing Talent Pipeline Management for Sustainable Growth

 Global Skills Report

 Many industries already use talent pipeline management to bring high-quality talent into their workforce.
-A few areas with notable pipelines include:
+Areas with notable talent pipelines include manufacturing, health care, and construction.

 Manufacturing